 Based on his first parenting book, Dr. Taylor introduces parents to the use of positive pushing that is very different from the kind of pushing with which they may be familiar.
 He demonstrates how to push, when to push, and, importantly, when to back off.
 Dr. Taylor shows parents the Three Pillars of Successful Achievers: self-esteem, ownership, and emotional mastery, and their essential role in raising successful and happy children.
 In this workshop, Dr. Taylor presents “red flags” in both parents and children that help parents identify when they are pushing their children the wrong way (“Oh my gosh, that’s me!”).
 He offers practical advice on how to provide children with a positive, caring and motivating impetus to seek out success and happiness.
 Issues that are addressed include parental overinvestment in their children’s activities, expectations, perfectionism, defining success and failure, and emotional coaching.
 Parents will leave this workshop with new insights and practical tools they can use to encourage their children to achieve both success and happiness.

-Drawing on his own life experiences and more than 25 years of consulting with high-performing children and adults, Dr. Taylor shows parents the importance of developing essential life skills in their children that will prepare them for the rigors of achievement, whether in school, sports, the performing arts, or any other avenue.
+Drawing on his own life experiences and more than 30 years of consulting with high-performing children and adults, Dr. Taylor shows parents the importance of developing essential life skills in their children that will prepare them for the rigors of achievement, whether in school, sports, the performing arts, or any other avenue.
 This workshop focuses on five mental factors that most influence performance: motivation, confidence, stress, focus, and emotions.
 Dr. Taylor describes the essential role these factors play in both preparation and performance.
-He then describes simple and practical life skills that young achievers can use to strengthen these areas and how they can be incorporated directly into their preparations and performances.
+He then describes simple and practical life skills that parents can teach their young achievers to strengthen these areas and how they can be incorporated directly into their preparations and performances for their achievement activities.

 This workshop explores the importance of parents teaching their children financial literacy.
 Given the global economic challenges in recent years, the unhealthy messages about money and consumption communicated by popular culture, as well as the spending habits of many Americans, it is incumbent on parents to give their children the values, attitudes and life skills they will need to use money wisely now and into adulthood.
 From responsibility and decision making to allowances, chores, and summer jobs, this workshop will inspire and inform parents to proactively teaching their children about the value and use of money.